 3 July 2023 | 10:00 – 12:00 CEST | Palais des Nations, Room XX & Online

-Reports presented at HRC53 relating to the global environmental agenda will be listed below.
+Reports presented at HRC53 relating to the global environmental agenda are listed below.
 The full list of reports can be consulted on the HRC website.

 - A/HRC/53/25 | Sustainable development and freedom of expression: why voice matters | SR on the promotion and protection of the right to freedom of opinion and expression

 - A/HRC/53/34 | Providing legal options to protect the human rights of persons displaced across international borders due to climate change | SR on climate change and human rights

 - A/HRC/53/34/Add.1 | Visit to Bangladesh | SR on climate change and human rights

 - A/HRC/53/38 | Advancing accountability for serious human rights violations related to the exercise of the rights to freedom of peaceful assembly and of association | SR on the rights to freedom of peaceful assembly and of association

 - A/HRC/53/41 | Annual full-day discussion on the human rights of women | OHCHR

 - A/HRC/53/47 | Adverse impact of climate change on the full realization of the right to food | UN Secretary-General

 Resolutions (found on the HRC53 website) relating to the global environmental agenda adopted at this session are listed here.

 A summary of actions on the resolutions is provided by the Geneva Centre for Human Rights Advancement and Global Dialogue.